pcoet/pcoet.github.io/_posts/2020-05-05-ts-generics.md

 const members = [mick, charlie, ronnie, keith];
 ```

-(By coincidence, our members share names with the members of a certain rock and roll band which is superior to the Beatles.)
+(By coincidence, our members share names with the members of a certain rock and roll band that is superior to the Beatles.)
 Now, what happens when we pass `members` to `getLargest`?

 ```typescript
 const largest = getLargest(members);